 In Key Stage 1, children will use pencils to begin with and the correct pencil grip will be reinforced as necessary.
 Once children are ready, they will move onto a handwriting pen: this is dependent on the individual child.
 One pen will be issued to all children, to be used in general work, when the teacher feels the child is ready.
 The aspiration is that by the end of year 2, all children will be using pen, which will be given when the child is using a neat legible style.
-Once children are deemed ready to write with a pen, they will be awarded a pen licence.
-(See Appendix 2) Letters should be appropriately sized and joined with appropriate spacing between words.
+Once children are deemed ready to write with a pen, they will be given a pen to use.
+Letters should be appropriately sized and joined with appropriate spacing between words.
+If a child stops forming letters correctly they will revert to pencil and given time to practice their letter formation.